hmslima/sambahsacompletegrammar/sambahsa.md

 “hello”, you also may say “salut” {salUt}, which have the same function.

-In this chapter I'll show you some sentences, maybe you'll deduce the elements of each one by youself, but, anyway, in the posterior chapter I'll unravel each sentence's element, so don't worry if you don't understand something in this chapter.
+In this chapter I'll show you some sentences, maybe you'll deduce the elements of each one by youself, but, anyway, in the posterior chapters I'll unravel each sentence's element, so don't worry if you don't understand something in this chapter.